Tapenade

 What I like to do instead is give each olive a whack with a meat hammer (affiliate), and the pits come right out.

-Place all the ingredients into a food processor, making sure to chop the garlic first:
+Place all the ingredients into the bowl of a food processor, making sure to chop the garlic cloves first:

 This gives the garlic a head start in breaking down.

-You only want to pulse and chop a few times, until the olive pieces are small, but not completely pureed:
+You only want to pulse and chop a few times, until the olive pieces are small, but not completely pureed.
+It ultimately is personal preference, but I love having a chunkier texture rather than a coarse paste.

-Other olive dishes on my site are Chicken Cacciatore, Mediterranean Quinoa Salad, and Greek Zucchini Salad.
+Other dishes I recommend for olive lovers are Chicken Cacciatore, Mediterranean Quinoa Salad, and Greek Zucchini Salad.
 Enjoy!

 Tapenade